 By the end of this course you should be able to...

-Utilise charcoal, ink, and collage to expressively introduce mark making and texture to into drawings.
+• Utilise charcoal and ink to expressively introduce mark making into personal practice.

-Demonstrate an understanding of how to develop drawings using mark-making or texture.
+• Demonstrate an understanding of how artists may develop drawings using mark-making.

-Look at, and take inspiration from, the work and practice of a variety of artists.
+• Look at, and take inspiration from, the work and practice of a number of artists.